 All patients that meet established admission criteria shall be admitted without regard to age, race, color, sex, national origin, disability or religion.

 Gifts and entertainment should never be offered or accepted in exchange for or as a reward for referrals.
 Personal/individual gifts should not be given to referral sources.
 Any type of seasonal gift provided to physicians or facilities should be something to be shared by the staff.
 Cash and cash equivalents (gift cards) should never be given or received.
-Marketing lunches/dinners, as a general guideline, should be reasonable, and of nominal value, and approved by your Executive Director beforehand.
+Marketing lunches/dinners, as a general guideline, should be reasonable, and of nominal value, and approved by your area market executive beforehand.
 All gifts and entertainment should be thoroughly documented on expense reports or check requests with specifics of who attended, what, when and where.

 All financial arrangements with physicians, nursing homes or other referral sources must be necessary for legitimate business purposes, set forth in writing at fair market value, and signed by all parties involved.
 We will not pay for referrals, nor will we accept payment for referrals made to other entities.
 We will not consider the volume or value of referrals in establishing compensation under our agreements with physicians, nursing homes or other referral sources.
 All financial arrangements involving physicians, nursing homes or other referral sources must comply with Company policies and be documented in company approved contracts.

 Successful financial performance is the direct outcome of achieving success in the first five Pillars and managing our programs in a fiscally responsible manner.
 We strive to be good stewards of our limited financial resources and of the Medicare Hospice benefit.